UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Experiment

-The collected data could be categorized into two groups: one encompassing activities of daily life, and the other comprises exercises that are commonly incorporated in fitness and rehabilitation programs.
+The collected data could be categorized into two groups, namely activities of daily life and exercises that are commonly incorporated in fitness and rehabilitation programs.
 A comprehensive overview of all actions is shown in Fig~\ref{fig:fig7}.
-It is important to note that our participant demographic included both average healthy individuals and individuals suffering from chronic lower back pain, spanning a diverse age range from 18 to 60 years old.
-These actions were specifically chosen due to their ability to engage the muscle groups of the back \cite{gorji2022pain,kim2020core,halliday2019randomized}.
-Healthy participants were included to simulate scenarios of daily fitness support, while participants with chronic lower back pain were recruited to emulate scenarios of home rehabilitation assistance.
-The only difference of our system in dealing with these two groups of participants lies in the generation of feedback.
-The language model functions as a coach for healthy individuals and as a physiotherapist for chronic pain sufferers.
+These specific actions were chosen for their effectiveness in engaging the back muscle groups \cite{gorji2022pain,kim2020core,halliday2019randomized} Additionally, our physio collaborators confirmed the safety of these actions for our participants.
+During recruitment, we set a clear inclusion criteria to exclude individuals with significant health risks or conditions that could impact motion.
+By advertising on social media and relevant platforms, we recruited 43 healthy participants (22 males, 21 females, with an average age of 28.125 (std: 8.951)) to simulate daily fitness scenarios, and 61 participants with chronic lower-back pain (20 males, 41 females, with an average age of 32.582 (std: 10.433)), i.e., having experienced painful events for at least 3 months, for home-based rehabilitation scenarios.
+The only difference in our system in dealing with these two groups of participants lies in the generation of feedback from different perspectives.
+That is, the language model acts as a coach for healthy individuals and as a physio for chronic pain sufferers.